Henry723/COMP8551-ProjectOsiris/README.md

 # COMP8551-ProjectOsiris
-Simple Dungeon Crawler built in a custom C++ Hybrid ECS engine
+A custom Hybrid ECS engine to facilitate a Simple Dungeon Crawler, written in C++
 TODO: Setup VS environment :)